Predator: Concrete Jungle: Plot

 The game begins in 1930, as an unnamed Predator hunts and kills American Mafia boss Bruno Borgia.
 Bruno's wife, Isabella, wounds the Predator, causing its blood to spill onto her and her newborn son, Hunter.
 The Predator fails to escape and is exiled for exposing its species.

 A century later, now called "Scarface", the Predator seeks redemption by reclaiming stolen Predator technology from criminal factions in Neonopolis.
 Scarface eliminates rival gangs, fights cybernetic mercenaries, and eventually confronts Lucretia Borgia, Bruno’s granddaughter, who has discovered his identity.
 It is revealed that Isabella and Hunter have attained a form of immortality by dosing themselves with Predator blood, with Hunter having transformed into a Predator-human hybrid, and Isabella having become the biological core of the artificial intelligence MOTHER.

-Scarface defeats Hunter and Isabella, marking his victory with a blood sign before being retrieved by his clan.
+Scarface slays Hunter and Isabella, marking his victory with a blood sign before being retrieved by his clan.
 Meanwhile, the slain Lucretia's brain is revived and instituted as the new MOTHER: AI overseer of Neonopolis under the Weyland-Yutani Corporation.